jpescador/hugo-future-imperfect/README.md

 Send Julio Pescador a tweet [@julio_pescador](https://twitter.com/julio_pescador), if you like the theme and are using it for your own personal use.

+## Multilingual (i18n)

+You don't blog in English and you want to translate the theme into different language?
+No problem.
+Take a look in the `i18n` folder and you'll find a file `en.toml` that we've copied at the beginning.
+It contains all strings related to the theme.
+Copy this file, change the name so that it reflects the translation language (like `fr.toml`) and modify the strings needed.

+A language switcher is also available with multilingual website activated.
+You can add png images of flags named 'lang.png' in 'static/flags' folder, for new languages other than English and French.

+The `config.toml` file in `exampleSite` proposes menus for a second language (French).
+However, as no posts, itemized or contacts are saved with `.fr.md` extension in this exampleSite, menu items may redirect to the `404 not found` page.

+If you only have one language for your website, you can remove every `Languages`, `Languages.en` and `Languages.fr` occurences.
+Simple `[menu.main]` have to be used instead.

+Credit: [statnmap]

 ## License

 This theme is released under the MIT license.
 Please read the [license](https://github.com/jpescador/hugo-future-imperfect/blob/master/LICENSE.md) for more information.